AMX LLC

 AMX (formerly AMX, LLC) is an American manufacturer of video switching and control devices.
-It is currently owned by Samsung Electronics through Harman International Industries, and is part of the Harman Professional Division.
+It is currently owned by Harman International Industries, a part of the Harman Professional Division.

 Overview

 Scott D. Miller founded AMX in 1982.
 AMX began with MX Series remote control for projector slide.
 Miller served as Chief Executive Officer and President of AMX, LLC (alternative name AMX Corporation).

 AMX designs and manufactures hardware and software for the distribution of video within meeting spaces, as well as across buildings or the globe using IP.
 They also create products that allow remote control of a wide variety of equipment including HVAC.

 AMX invented the world's first touch panel dedicated to room automation in 1988.

 AMX home automation controls are now also available through separate applications ("apps") for smartphones and tablet PCs through its authorised product partners such as Touch Panel Control.
 The application is available for iOS, Android, and Windows 8 platforms.